Thesonofmann/Thesonofmann/README.md

 - 👋 Hi, I’m @Thesonofmann
 - 👀 I’m interested in finding someone i could work with and learn from
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java, React, ReactNative
 - 💞️ I’m looking to collaborate/ gain experience
-- 📫 How to reach me @thesonofman
+- 📫 How to reach me @thesonofmann

 <!---
 Thesonofmann/Thesonofmann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.